Sarah Marinda Bates Pratt: Pratt's claims in Mormon Portraits, 1886

-Pratt also told Wymetal how she had refuted Smith's son Joseph Smith III belief that a lack of progeny proved his father had not been a polygamist, writing:
+Pratt also told Wymetal how she had refuted Smith's son Joseph Smith III's belief that a lack of progeny proved his father had not been a polygamist, writing:

 However, Smith III's published account of the conversation contradicts Pratt's recollection:

 By 1886 Mrs. Goddard was dead and could not refute anything Pratt might say about her former landlords.
 Joseph Smith and Hyrum Smith were also dead and unable to refute Pratt.
-Pratt told Wymetal that when the testimonials were published, she went straight to the Goddard's home.
+Pratt told Wymetal that when the testimonials were published, she went straight to the Goddards' home.
 She claimed Stephen ran out the back door, but that she confronted Zeruiah, who sobbed:

 Pratt's 1886 accounts portray her as being a virtuous innocent, if knowledgeable about Bennett's alleged abortions on Smith's behalf.
 The elderly Pratt would claim: "[I] know that the principle statements in John C. Bennett's book on Mormonism are true."

 Opposition to plural marriage and apostasy

 In 1868 Orson married his tenth wife, English-born Margaret Graham.
 Orson was 57.
 Graham was 16.

 Incensed that Orson would marry a woman who was younger than his daughter, Sarah Pratt functionally ended her marriage to Orson Pratt, citing his "obsession with marrying younger women."
 Sarah condemned polygamy, stating:

 In 1874 Pratt testified on behalf of the Liberal candidate running for the position of Utah Territorial Representative to Congress, Robert Baskin.
 Baskin had accused his opponent, Apostle George Q. Cannon, of polygamy and said that Cannon's obligation to the Mormon hierarchy was greater than his loyalty to national law.

 Sarah was excommunicated from the Church of Jesus Christ of Latter-day Saints on October 4, 1874.
 Describing herself in 1875, Pratt declared:

 Pratt lashed out at Orson in an 1877 interview:

 In 1878 Sarah was a strong supporter of the Anti-Polygamy Society and styled herself as a Mormon apostate.
 Sarah's surviving children rejected the LDS Church.